MicrosoftDocs/biztalk-docs/biztalk/core/error-message-not-routed-to-batching-orchestration-encoding-type-not-determined.md

 ---
+description: "Learn more about: The message cannot be routed to the batching orchestration as the Encoding type could not be determined"
 title: "The message cannot be routed to the batching orchestration as the Encoding type could not be determined | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"